The Power of Digital in Leadership

 A Wiki is moldable while remaining functional.
 Of course, their success depends greatly on how the organization utilizes the tool.
 Ideally, a Wiki should be used for knowledge and information sharing, identification of best practices, content publishing, and project management/documentation (BCS, 2014).

 But there are a few perks in regard to what a Wiki can bring an organization.
 For instance, Wiki enables a team to work collaboratively.
 It allows documents to become tools within the organization.
-It expedites search and retrieval of such documents while encouraging members of the organization to share and provide their input.
+It expedites the search and retrieval of such documents while encouraging members of the organization to share and provide their input.

-It should be noted however that simply having the Wiki in the toolset does not and will not empower the organization.
+It should be noted, however, that simply having the Wiki in the toolset does not and will not empower the organization.
 The content should be relevant, and the organization should encourage usage and personal involvement.
-Leaders should be editors and edits should be changed when happened upon.
-Content creators should be known but everyone should be encouraged to be a content creator.
+Leaders should be editors, and edits should be changed when happened upon.
+Content creators should be known, but everyone should be encouraged to be a content creator.

 The Social Media Powerhouse

 Social media is powerful.
 If utilized correctly, the power it can provide is almost limitless.
-People, images, ideas, agendas, songs, games, etc., all have the ability to be in front of millions of people, literally overnight if the messages go “viral”.
+People, images, ideas, agendas, songs, games, etc., all have the ability to be in front of millions of people literally overnight if the messages go “viral.”

 Paul J. Meyer said, “Communication – the human connection – is the key to personal and career success.”
 Bill Gates said, “I’m a great believer that any tool that enhances communication has profound effects in terms of how people can learn from each other, and how they can achieve the kind of freedoms that they’re interested in.“

-Social media offers a unique advantage is several ways.
+Social media offers a unique advantage in several ways.
 To begin with, you do not have to personally communicate the message to each and every person who might see it.
 The people you have originally communicated with are the ones who are communicating it to others by simply passing it along to people they think would be interested in the message.